microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

     ..  figure:: /images/chrome_network_tab.png
         :alt: An image showing the :guilabel:`Network` tab in the Chrome developer tools.

+        :guilabel:`Network` tab in the Chrome developer tools

 #.
 After you are done reproducing the issue, right-click in the network view and select the
     :guilabel:`Save as HAR with Content` option.

     ..  figure:: /images/chrome_save_as_har.png
-        :alt: An image showing the :guilabel:`Save as HAR with Content` option in Chrome.
+        :alt: An image showing the :guilabel:`Save as HAR with Content` option in the Chrome developer tools.

+        :guilabel:`Save as HAR with Content` option in the Chrome developer tools

 #.
 Zip the resulting HAR file, since they can be quite large and generally compress well.